 Date: 5th of January

-Time: 18.00 hour the parade will start, at 17.00 hour the wise men will arrive in the harbour of Valencia.
+Time: 18.00 hour the parade will start, at 16.30h the wise men will arrive in the harbor of Valencia.

 On the 7th of January, the last day of annual Spanish Christmas holidays, the winter sales will start.
 In Spanish, this sale is called the rebajas.
 During the rebajas many stores offer spectacular prices.
 Start early since this day will be very busy!